mmzsource/2015-nextbuild-cqrs-from-the-trenches/trenches.md

 	- still… even with a web socket API, the client somehow needs logic to deduce if the command got executed as expected.
 - Make a transaction span all the way from commands to events. [see axon group](https://groups.google.com/forum/m/#!topic/axonframework/9xxPin4_Kdc)
 	- unfortunately, you’ll lose all possibilities of scaling when using this option (which is why you probably started with axon in the first place)

+{>>I think this piece deserves a mention of Task Based UIs.
+You _must_ think differently about your UI when using CQRS.
+That's not to state that the above is not valid, it's just adding on top of it.
+You __can not__ (properly) build a new CQRS backend using your old UI.
+CQRS is kind of all-or-nothing in that regard.<<}

 ## SET VALIDATION